Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Fixes:
 - Fixed a bug that made elements get immediately theorized/analyzed/isolated.
 - The Engineering Rating Tooltip no longer tells you about your Engineer having negative traits that they do not in fact have.

+Archaeology:
+- If your Archaeologist is a Physician you will now have the option to treat the people that catch exotic diseases on Archaeologiscal Expeditions.